airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

       existingJavaType: com.fasterxml.jackson.databind.JsonNode
     # Connector Type Properties (Common to all connectors from same type)
     # Source Connectors Properties
+    allowed_hosts:
+      description: The hostnames or IP addresses that this connector expects to communicate with.
+Wildcards, CIDR ranges, or IP addresses can be used.
+A reference to a property within connectionSpecification (e.g. "#/connectionSpecification/hostname") is also valid.
+      type: array
+      items:
+        type: string
     supportsIncremental:
       description: (deprecated) If the connector supports incremental mode or not.
       type: boolean